Frequently Asked Questions

 This is the preferred age for piano lessons to start for many teachers.
 Hands are bigger and dexterity is developing.

-Ideally, parental involvement will still supervise practice at home, and make sure the student is practising what is required.
+Ideally, parental involvement will still supervise practice at home, and make sure the student is practicing what is required.
 Some students really benefit from this help at home.
 It is good if the parent sits in on the lesson at least once a term to know how to help the student.

 Age 9-11